plakich/eca/README.md

 This behavior also affects the group-delay option.
 In the case of the boxes, there’s only one group delay shared among the elements, whereas with the titles each will have its own group delay (if the user sets one).
 In the case of the boxes stacked vertically such that the second section’s boxes appear after the first, the second section’s boxes will not have the group delay applied to them again when they’re finally revealed.
 Similarly, if you’ve scrolled to the first section and the group delay is still ongoing, the second section’s boxes’ animations won’t start until the group delay is finished (because group delay applies to the whole group of elements and the boxes are all technically one group).

-I made eca behave this way because of how many sites organize their CSS.
+I made ECA behave this way because of how many sites organize their CSS.
 Many have distinct typography styles for section headers and the like, reused by section (but still distinct), whereas each sections’ elements are relatively more differentiated (so if we find the same classes inside a section it’s more likely to be part of a group, as in the row of cards example above).

 ## Limitations <a name="limitations"></a>

-By default, eca fires on page load, and for now, this can’t be changed (see future updates below).
-Furthermore, eca only works with elements that are there when the page loads, so elements added dynamically with createElement won’t be taken into account (again, see <a name="future-updates">future updates</a> below).
+By default, ECA fires on page load, and for now, this can’t be changed (see future updates below).
+Furthermore, ECA only works with elements that are there when the page loads, so elements added dynamically with createElement won’t be taken into account (again, see <a name="future-updates">future updates</a> below).

-Also, eca changes styles dynamically by writing to the style attribute, so to use eca you have to make sure your Content Security Policy allows for this.
+Also, ECA changes styles dynamically by writing to the style attribute, so to use ECA you have to make sure your Content Security Policy allows for this.
 (In the future, if we could set animation delays dynamically using CSS counter values with calc, there’d be no need to use inline styles, but until then, it’s the most flexible way to do this.)

 ## Future Updates <a name="future-updates"></a>

-This is the first version of eca.
+This is the first version of ECA.
 I could have done more with it, but I decided to make version 1.0 with the fundamentals I wanted solidified.
 That leaves room for future updates.

 A small list of proposed changes/additions in future versions is as follows:

-1. On the code side, I’m rewriting everything in es6 using newer apis, like intersection observer for performance improvements (I wrote eca 1.0 in strictly es5 for widest possible browser support).
+1. On the code side, I’m rewriting everything in es6 using newer apis, like intersection observer for performance improvements (I wrote ECA 1.0 in strictly es5 for widest possible browser support).

 2. Support for animating dynamically added elements after page load.